Getting Started in our new System

 Criteria for successful completion in order to earn contact hours: This is an important step that must be undertaken as part of the planning process.
 This helps to avoid on-the-spot dilemmas like someone arriving 15 minutes late for a one-hour learning activity and asking if he/she can still get contact hours.
 Check the item that applies to your activity, or describe an “other” plan.
 Once determined, the criteria for successful completion must be shared with the learners prior to the beginning of the educational activity.

 - If advertising is released prior to submission of the application, you may not mention anything about seeking approval or awarding contact hours.

 - If advertising is released after an application has been submitted but prior to approval, the following statement may be used:

 This activity has been submitted to Montana Nurses Association for approval to award contact hours.
-Montana Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Montana Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 For more information regarding contact hours, please call (name of your organization as noted on page 1) for more information.

-- If the advertising is to be released after approval is received, then use the following statement:
+- If the advertising is to be released after approval is received, then use the statement prescribed in your approval letter.